pierre-filliolaud/angular-http/README.md

 ## The backend Rest web service

+This project is running on an Angular presentation server that manages HTML and Javascript code.
+This presentation server receives its data from another web server where a rest web service is running.
+This web service should be started first:

 https://github.com/charroux/CorrectionWebServiceJPA

 ## Angular Development server

-Run `ng serve` for a dev server.
+Run `npm update` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Adding http library